michgz/casio-registrations/README.md

 ### Registration

 A Registration class object defines a collection of settings for a Casio keyboard.
+Settings include volume and pan for each keyboard part and lots of other stuff.
 Member functions of this class:

 #### setVolumes